 Fun fact: the sand here is so beautiful it was once used to help restore the pristine beaches of Waikiki in Hawaii after a devastating storm.

 Spanish Bay Beach dissolves into Pacific Grove’s Asilomar State Beach to the north, and Moss Beach to the south.

-Moss Beach is a popular surf spot that also boasts a photogenic stone-stacking scene for tourists, since the beach is brimming with big guys like the ones above.
+Moss Beach is a popular surf spot that also boasts a photogenic natural scene for tourists.

 Tucked away just beyond Bird Rock, Seal Rock has a hidden, local’s feel to it.

 It’s perfect for picnicking, or catching a spectacular sunset.
 You can also find a fun trail through the sand dunes toward the colorful Gingerbread House.

 This captivating crescent-shaped cove nuzzles up to Signal Hill and Cypress Point Club.
 Fanshell Beach is closed from April 1 to June 1 for harbor seal pupping, but the sensational setting is all yours the rest of the year.